 Being more health literate can not only help you improve your physical health, but it can also boost your emotional well-being.
 After all, the more involved and informed you are in your health care decisions, the more in control you'll feel over your body and your situation.

 Looking for additional support?
-Your Employee and Family Assistance Program (EFAP) can help.
-You can receive support through a variety of resources.
-Call your EFAP at 1 800 387-4765 for service in English or 1 800 361-5676 for service in French.
-Visit workhealthlife.com.
+Your Employee Assistance and Work/Life Program can help through a variety of resources.
+Call your Employee Assistance and Work/Life Program at 1 866 468-9461.
+Visit shepellfgi.com.

 Resources: